-For information regarding University Probation please read the Undergraduate Academic Policies and https://fitchburgstate.acalogadmin.com/preview/content.php?catoid=32&navoid=2056#Additional\Un dergraduate\Day\Policies\and\Procedures
+For information regarding University Probation please read the Undergraduate Academic Policies and

+Procedures from the University Catalog: https://fitchburgstate.acalogadmin.com/preview/content.php?catoid=32&navoid=2056#Additional_Un dergraduate_Day_Policies_and_Procedures

 Appeal Process

 Any student required to leave the EXSS major due to deficient academic progress may appeal to the EXSS Student Affairs Committee, who deal with issues of academic standing.
 The student will be allowed to present, in writing, evidence of significant extenuating circumstances.
 The Student Affairs Committee will take this information into consideration and issue a recommendation to the Chair of the EXSS Department within 24 hours following the hearing.
 The Student Affairs Committee may also make recommendations to the chair regarding plans of action for students on academic probation.
 The EXSS Department Chair will notify the student within 3 days of the departmental ruling.